Structural Engineer Resume + Tips + Example

 - Lie about your structural engineer experience and skills.

-- Add skills and experience that do not pertain to a structural engineer.
+- Add skills and experience not pertaining to a structural engineer.
+Focus on job-specific skills like understanding building codes and safety regulations.

 - Forget to proofread.
 A structural engineer resume with errors is unprofessional.